18F/18f.gsa.gov/content/posts/2019-12-3-long-term-teams.md

 1. Handing off software to a completely new team squanders hard-won knowledge.
 2. Handoff to operations & maintenance brings a "keep the lights on" mindset, rather than planning for active continuous delivery.

-Former Presidential Innovation Fellow [Sarah Allen]({{site.baseurl}}/author/sarah) wrote about this topic in 2016 in her fantastic post, "[Software maintenance is an anti-pattern](https://18f.gsa.gov/2016/02/23/software-maintenance-is-an-anti-pattern/)."
+Former Presidential Innovation Fellow {{ "sarah" | team_link }} wrote about this topic in 2016 in her fantastic post, "[Software maintenance is an anti-pattern](https://18f.gsa.gov/2016/02/23/software-maintenance-is-an-anti-pattern/)."
 (We hope you will give Sarah's post a read if you haven't come across it before!)
 In this post, we want to build on Sarah's arguments about software maintenance anti-patterns.

 If you find your agency planning an abrupt handover to O&M after a software launch, we hope this post will provide you with reasoning and examples to support a different approach: building a technical team for the long term.